4.8

 It often involves encouraging or provoking someone else to take a specific action or behavior.
 Instigation can be intentional or unintentional, and it can occur in various contexts, including personal, social, or political situations.
 For example, a person may instigate a conflict between two individuals by spreading rumors or making provocative statements.
 Alternatively, a leader may instigate a movement for social change by organizing protests or advocating for policy reforms.
 In both cases, the goal of instigation is to spur action or change in some way.

-Example sentences of instigate
+Example sentences containing instigate

 1. She tried to instigate a debate on the controversial topic, but no one took the bait.